A gifted entertainer, Lonnie Melvin Tillis distinguished himself as a songwriter, singer, film actor, and television personality.

 In the 1970s and 1980s Tillis amassed credits in a number of comedy-action feature films, including W.W. and the Dixie Dancekings (1975), Smokey and the Bandit II (1980), The Cannonball Run (1981), Cannonball Run II (1984), and Uphill All the Way (1989).
 He also made numerous guest appearances on TV variety shows, talk shows, game shows, comedies, and dramatic series.

-With Bobby Bare, Waylon Jennings, and Jerry Reed, he released the album Old Dogs in July 1998.
+With Bobby Bare, Waylon Jennings, and Jerry Reed, he formed the group Old Dogs.
+The foursome released a self-titled album in July 1998.
 The CMA nominated the work for Vocal Event of the Year in 1999.

 An astute businessman, Tillis was involved in several commercial ventures, including management of his own extensive music publishing concerns, and his songs have continued to find favor with country artists.
 Ricky Skaggs had a #1 hit in 1984 with “Honey (Open That Door),” and George Strait cut a new version of Tillis’s “Thoughts of a Fool” (earlier recorded by Ernest Tubb) for the 1992 film soundtrack Pure Country.